1317 : The Birds & The Boat (13/10/24)

 Mammals (outwith Riverside Nature Park) - Grey Squirrel.

-Mammals (at Riverside Nature Park) - Rabbit.
+Butterflies (at Riverside Nature Park) - Speckled Wood.